RevoltIdeas/Revolt-1/README.md

-# Revolt
+# Welcome to Revolt...
-Revolt Inc. Project Files
+Here is where we will be uploading software and anything Revolt related.
+Think Crazy.